A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 From Abracadabra to Zombies | View All

-Contrarians are particularly active in the areas of climate change and other environmental issues, but they have been active in many other areas as well, such as tobacco and health issues.
-Contrarians demand endless analysis of issues to prevent any action from being taken rather than to ensure that the most reasonable conclusion be arrived at.
-Polluters and anyone else opposed to government regulations are well served by the contrarian's paralysis by analysis.
+Contrarians demand endless analysis of issues to prevent any action from being taken.
+They are not interested in what is the most reasonable conclusion to draw given the evidence.
+Their goal is to cause paralysis by analysis.
 Contrarians often refer to their endless demands for more study and their claims that doubts still remain—no matter what the consensus—as "sound science," a bit of doublespeak that is the scientific equivalent of the filibuster.

-See also anti-vaccination movement, climate change deniers, manufactroversy, and pseudosymmetry.
+See also anti-vaccination movement, climate change deniers, manufactroversy, nasty effect, and pseudosymmetry.

 further reading